visgl/luma.gl/docs/api-reference/webgl/texture.md

 ### Texture Format Combinations

-This a simplified table illustrating what combinations of internal formats work with what formats and types.
-Note that luma.gl deduces `format` and `type` from `internalFormat` by taking the first value from the format and type entries in this table.
+This a simplified table illustrating what combinations of internal formats work with what data formats and types.
+Note that luma.gl deduces `dataFormat` and `type` from `format` by taking the first value from the data format and data type entries in this table.

 For more details, see tables in:
 * [WebGL2 spec](https://www.khronos.org/registry/webgl/specs/latest/2.0/)